leshcat/leshcat.github.io/_posts/2021-08-19-ldhw-part-six.md

 ---
 layout: single
-title: "Learn DevOps The Hard Way: Begin with DevOps Transformation"
+title: "Learn DevOps The Hard Way Finale: Org Transformation"
-date: 2021-08-18
+date: 2021-08-19
 categories: posts
 tags: devops
 toc: true
 toc_label: Table of Contents
 toc_sticky: true
 excerpt: >-
   So we know what DevOps Methodology is and willing to apply it.
-How do we Begin?
+So where do we Begin?
 ---
 ## Preamble

 ![Big things have small beginnings](/assets/images/ldhw-part-six/big-things-have-small-beginnings-small-beginnings.gif)

-So how do we Begin? :slightly_smiling_face:
+Sooo...where do we Begin? :slightly_smiling_face:

 First, lets figure out to what type of Organizations DevOps Methodology can be applied.